Flexible Spending Accounts (FSAs)

 Health Care FSA

-With the Health Care FSA, you can pay for eligible medical, dental, vision, and hearing expenses that are not covered by another health plan.
+With the Health Care FSA, you can pay for eligible medical, dental, vision, and hearing expenses not covered by another health plan.
 You can use the account for yourself, your spouse, and your eligible dependents.
 You can enroll in an FSA even if you don’t enroll in any other Conduent benefits.

 How It Works

-For 2024: You can contribute up to $3,050 per year.
+For 2026, you can contribute up to $3,400 per year.

-For 2025: You can contribute up to $3,250 per year.
+For 2025, you can contribute up to $3,200 per year.

 Pay for eligible expenses.
 You can use your FSA debit card to pay for care.
 You can also pay the expense out of pocket and request reimbursement online.
 You have access to the full amount you contribute for the year upfront.
+Request reimbursement online at my.healthequity.com or through the HealthEquity app.

 Eligible Expenses